-&lt;sup>219 Betty, Client.
+219 Betty, Client.

-Many participants expressed concerns about how ODR platforms would deal with clients who had disabilities, cognitive impairments, or literacy issues as well as clients who were not fluent in English.
-One advocate was particularly concerned about how the system might work for those with "cognitive issues."
-A client participant expressed concern about language barriers.
-Some advocates felt that the concerns were so obvious that it could be assumed everyone present was thinking about them.
+issues."220 A client participant expressed concern about language barriers.221 Some advocates felt that the concerns were so obvious that it could be assumed everyone present was thinking about them.
 One advocate said:

-I think it's probably a given at this table, but we're all concerned about language proficiency, literacy, disability or ability, and how all that plays into interacting with a system because, you know, many of our clients are not as able to use online tools in the same way that all of us can and do.
+I think it's probably a given at this table, but we're all concerned about language proficiency, literacy, disability or ability, and how all that plays into interacting with a system because, you know, many of our clients are not as able to use online tools in the same way that all of us can and do.222

-Another advocate wanted to confirm that there was something built into the system to screen out people for whom ODR is not appropriate?
+Another advocate wanted to confirm that there was something built into the system to screen out people for whom ODR is not appropriate?223

 These concerns were common among advocates, but some advocates pushed back on at least part of this thinking.
-As one executive director said, "I mean my hackles go up when I hear legal paternalism [and statements like] 'Oh, We have to have a lawyer or the pro ses can't possibly figure it out on their own."
+As one executive director said, "I mean my hackles go up when I hear legal paternalism [and statements like] 'Oh, We have to have a lawyer or the pro ses can't possibly figure it out on their own.'"224